imperva/dsfkit/README.md

    </td>
    <td>
       1. Defined separate security groups for the DSF node according to the traffic source type (e.g., web console, Hub).
       <br>2.
-Added the option to provide custom secrets for the DSF Hub and the Agentless Gateway.
+Added the option to provide custom secrets for the DSF Hub and Agentless Gateway.
       <br>3.
 Updated the POC multi_account_deployment example.
    </td>
   </tr>